 This bullet journal system is a complete way to keep all my lists together and a whole lot more.
-It is a yearly calendar, keeps me on track for good habits I start as a New Year’s resolution, helps with financial obligations and goals, and helps me work more thoroughly on this blog.
+It is a yearly calendar.
+It keeps me on track for good habits I start as a New Year’s resolution.
+It helps with financial obligations and goals.
+It also helps me work more thoroughly on this blog.

 What to purchase to get started.

-When I finally decided, which didn’t take too long, to do bullet journaling for an entire year I went to my trusted Amazon account online.
+I finally made a decision to do bullet journaling for an entire year.
+It didn’t take too long to decide.
+I went to my trusted Amazon account online.
 There were so many different journals to chose.
 In the end, I found Natural Cork Hardcover Bullet Journal with Dot Grid Notebook with Pen Loop.
 The pages are 120g thickness for no to less ghosting and there are 180 pages for one year of journaling.

 I love to see all the beautiful drawings, doodles, graphs, and charts throughout Pinterest.
-So I had to get a set of beautiful Bullet Journal 18 Fine Point Colored Pens to complete my journaling experience.
+I decided to get a set of beautiful Bullet Journal 18 Fine Point Colored Pens.
+They really complete my journaling experience.
 All in all my Amazon purchase only cost me less than $20.

 How to plan out your journal.